|Main Activity Dates||June 22 – July 2|

 |Visibility each night (UK)||Visible all night|

 |Moonlight issues at Maximum||Full Moon around the supposed Peak|

 They produced an unexpected outburst on 1998 June 27, when ZHRs of 50-100+ were observed for over 12 hours, with rates seen on just one date.
 Before this, only three returns of the shower were known, from 1916, 1921 and 1927.

 Another ZHR ~50 outburst happened on 2004 June 23, but a similar event predicted for 2010 June 23/24 proved disappointingly very weak.

-Moonlight will not be an issue – New Moon in 2017 is on June 24.
+Moonlight will not affect observations in 2019.
 A more significant issue will of course be Britain’s short, twilit midsummer nights – although even casual observers here easily spotted the 1998 return.

-No activity is expected this year, though recent IMO video results have indicated very weak rates may happen annually from the shower, on or around June 24, so it is worth keeping watch then just in case, and also around the 1998 peak’s repeat time, on June 27.
+No visual activity has been seen in recent years, though recent IMO video results have indicated very weak rates may happen annually from the shower, on or around June 24, so it is worth keeping watch then just in case, and also around the 1998 peak’s repeat time, on June 27.
 The June 24 video June Boötids were radiating from an area about 10° south of the expected one, however.